survivalizeed/Compound-V/README.md

 # BFV-AimBot
-This repo uses almost the entire code from https://github.com/exex4/xx4-bfv-aimassist.
+This repo uses https://github.com/exex4/xx4-bfv-aimassist as its core!
 It contains the following adjustments:

+ - Auto-Shoot option
+ - Auto-Scope option
- - More keycodes
+ - More keycodes (Mouse Extra Keys)
- - reduced starting delay
- -
+ - Faster more snappy aiming
+ - Batch included for easy usage